Visiting Walt Disney World in February 2026

 February Events

-Disney Princess Half Marathon will take place February 23-26, 2024.
-This runDisney event brings out the Disney royalty in all who participate!
-Newly added in 2022, “Disney Princess Sunrise Yoga” took place in Magic Kingdom in front of Cinderella’s Castle prior to the park opening.
-The weekend usually features a 5K, 10K, Half Marathon, and the Disney Fairy Tale Challenge (10K and Half Marathon).
+The Disney Princess Half Marathon is a popular runDisney event, and the weekend brings out the Disney royalty in all who participate.
+This year’s event takes place February 26 – March 2, 2026.
+The race weekend included “Disney Princess Sunrise Yoga,” which takes place in the Magic Kingdom in front of Cinderella’s Castle before the park opening.
+The weekend also features a 5K, 10K, Half Marathon, and the Disney Fairy Tale Challenge (10K and Half Marathon).

-The Epcot International Festival of the Arts will be back in 2024, and this year’s event takes place from January 12 through February 19.
-This event boasts some of the best activities of all the Epcot festivals.
-In addition to all of the artistic culinary creations, you will find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
+The Epcot International Festival of the Arts will be back in 2026, but official dates have yet to be announced.
+Typically, this event begins mid-January and lasts through mid-February.
+The event boasts some of the best activities of all the Epcot festivals.
+In addition to all of the artistic culinary creations, you will likely find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
 It also features the Disney on Broadway Concert Series on select nights throughout the festival.

 *Epcot festivals tend to bring more local crowds on evenings and weekends, so plan on visiting Epcot during the week if crowds are a concern.